security-force-monitor/research-handbook/source/units_positionings.rst

 The ``positioning`` claim describes the geographic footprint of a specific unit.
 This includes the site or base of a unit, as well as the areas of operation of a unit.

-Unit Positioning: Summary of claim attributes
+Positioning: Summary of claim attributes
 *********************************************

 The table below summarises the following dimensions of ``positioning`` claims: